← Back to 史記

 使 使

 Kang Gong's first year.
 In the previous year, Duke Mu died, and Duke Xiang of Jin also died; Duke Xiang's younger brother named Yong was born of a Qin mother and was in Qin.
 Zhao Dun of Jin wished to establish him.
-He sent Sui Hui to welcome Yong, and Qin escorted him with troops to Ling Hu.
+He sent Sui Hui to welcome Yong, and Qin escorted him with troops to Linghu.
 Jin established Duke Xiang's son instead and attacked the Qin troops.
-The Qin troops were defeated, and Sui Hui came fleeing.
-In the second year, Qin attacked Jin, took Wu Cheng, to repay the Ling Hu campaign.
+The Qin troops were defeated, and Sui Hui fled here.
+In the second year, Qin attacked Jin, took Wu Cheng, to repay the Linghu campaign.
 In the fourth year, Jin attacked Qin and took Shao Liang.
 In the sixth year, Qin attacked Jin and took Ji Ma.
 They battled at He Qu and greatly defeated the Jin army.
-The Jin people worried that Sui Hui in Qin would cause chaos.
-They had Wei Chou Yu pretend to rebel, unite in plotting with Hui, deceive and obtain Hui, and Hui then returned to Jin.
+The Jin people worried that Sui Hui would stir up trouble in Qin.
+They therefore had Wei Chou Yu pretend to rebel, join Hui in a plot, and deceive him, bringing Hui back to Jin.
 Kang Gong ruled for twelve years and died.
-His son Gong Gong was established.
+His son Duke Gong was established.

 37